 - After receiving and considering the CAAC’s advice, the ADA Compliance Officer will rule on the grievance and notify the CAAC, the complainant, and other concerned parties of his ruling within five working days.

-- If the complainant does not accept the ADA Compliance Officer’s ruling, then the complainant may appeal to the President of the College within five working days.
+- If the complainant does not accept the ADA Compliance Officer’s ruling, then the complainant may appeal to the President of the University within five working days.